adamlilith/fasterRaster/README.md

 <img align="right" src="fasterRaster.png" height="230"/>

-`fasterRaster` is a package desiged specifically to handle large-in-memory/large-on-disk spatial rasters and vectors. `fasterRaster` does this using the stand-alone installer of Open Source Geospatial's <a href="https://grass.osgeo.org/rgrass/">`GRASS GIS`</a>
+`fasterRaster` is a package designed specifically to handle large-in-memory/large-on-disk spatial rasters and vectors. `fasterRaster` does this using the stand-alone installer of Open Source Geospatial's <a href="https://grass.osgeo.org/rgrass/">`GRASS GIS`</a>

 `fasterRaster` was created with five design principles:
 * **Value added**: `fasterRaster` complements `terra` and `sf`, and is highly dependent on them!
 It is useful for analyzing large-in-memory/large-on-disk rasters and vectors that those packages struggle to handle.
 For medium- and small-size objects, `terra` and `sf` will almost always be faster.